Shillelagh: Modern use

 The shillelagh came to be regarded as a stereotypical symbol of Irishness in popular culture, particularly in an Irish-American context.

 Members of a number of Irish regiments in the British Armed Forces have traditionally carried blackthorn sticks, including officers of the Irish Guards, the Royal Irish Regiment and the Royal Dragoon Guards.
 Officers and senior non-commissioned officers of the 69th Infantry Regiment (The Fighting 69th) of the New York Army National Guard also carry shillelaghs whilst on parade.

 In sports, the Boston Celtics logo depicts a leprechaun with a shillelagh, as does the logo of the Brisbane Brothers Rugby league team in Australia.
 In San Diego, Padres broadcaster Mark Grant popularised the shillelagh as a rallying call, by using terms like "Shillelagh Power" to describe late-game heroics by the Padres.
 The success of the phrase led the San Diego Padres store to carry inflatable shillelaghs.
-Similarly, in American college football, a Jeweled Shillelagh is the trophy given to the winner of the annual rivalry game between the University of Southern California Trojans and the University of Notre Dame Fighting Irish.
+Similarly, in American college football, the Jeweled Shillelagh trophy was traditionally given to the winner of the annual rivalry game between the University of Southern California Trojans and the University of Notre Dame Fighting Irish.

 The US MGM-51 anti-tank missile was named Shillelagh.
 An aircraft of the US 357th Fighter Group was named The Shillelagh!, with a club painted on the nose.
 In the tabletop game Dungeons & Dragons, 'shillelagh' is a low-level spell used by casters to make simple clubs into powerful bludgeoning weapons.